 One Day at a Time

 We’ve made the decision to keep our tiny duckling, hopefully safe, in the cottage.
 We’ve started to recognise the chirps and what they mean, e.g. hunger, agitation when she can’t see or hear us, or simply telling us about her busy, busy day.
 She definitely has a strong personality and zest for life.
 She’s constantly changing and a (somewhat sleepless) joy to watch.
-Rather like time-lapse photography, we can almost see her growing as she almost doubles in size each day.
+Rather like time-lapse photography, we can all but see her growing before our eyes as she almost doubles in size each day.

 I am not certain what will come in terms of her and joining the other ducks.
 Time will tell.
 We are simply taking each day as it comes, humans and duckling learning how to adapt to what we find.
 We will certainly wait until she is larger before she will venture outside.